Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Fractal Measure and Path-Integrals

 \section{Wiener Fractal Measure and Path-Integrals}

 It is well-known that the Brownian motion of a particle in $D$-dimensional space is given by means of the celebrated Wiener probability measure.
-More precisely, if the particle is at $x_0 \in \mathbb R^D$ at $t_0$, then the probability of the particle being found in $U_i \subset \mathbb R^D$ at $t_i$, $1\leq i \leq N$, with the time ordering of $t_0<t_1<\cdots <t_N$ is given as \cite{wiener, wiener2};\footnote{See also \cite{folland, durret} as two nice presentations of the issue.}
+More precisely, if the particle is at $x_0 \in \mathbb R^D$ at $t_0$, then the probability of the particle being found in $U_i \subset \mathbb R^D$ at $t_i$, $1\leq i \leq N$, with the time ordering of $t_0<t_1<\cdots <t_N$ is given as \cite{wiener, wiener2};\footnote{See also \cite{folland, durret} as two nice presentations of the issue.
+Moreover, grasping the elegant viewpoint of \cite{gol} is beneficial.}